 Have You Been Injured While on Sea?
 Contact Our Firm To Learn About Your Legal Options.

 The Law Offices of Blaine Barrilleaux is passionate about serving the people of Lafayette and Metairie.
-Our maritime lawyers have been representing clients for over two decades.
+Our maritime law attorneys have been representing clients for over two decades.
 With our experience in this form of law and attention to detail, you can trust that your case is in good hands.

 Let our team help you navigate the difficult legal process.
 Call our law office today at (337) 221-4910 or fill out free consultation form.
 We are ready to review your case and inform you of your legal options.